Mansourawy/find-nearest-nodejs-reactjs/README.md

-Welcome to the example task for the full-stack position at IMPARGO.
-Please read these instructions carefully.
-If you have any questions please write me an e-mail at j.labeit@impargo.de.

 # Overview
-The task is about building a web application for users who want to find a gas station in Berlin.
+The app is about building a web application for users who want to find a gas station in Berlin.
 The final goal is that a user can click on a map and the application shows the attributes of the nearest gas station and the location of the gas station on a map.
 The web-application has two parts.